rwalke/baRcodeR/cran-comments.md

 2. modify command line prompts with menu-like choices

-3. added a vignette tutorial to show how to use the package with the RStudio addin and removed similar content from the package README.
+3. added a vignette tutorial to show how to use the package with the RStudio addin and removed similar content from the package README

+4. corrected error in current CRAN version of package relating to R-devel changes

 ### April 26, 2019